tin-z/heapwn_Cheatsheet/README.md

  shrinking or extending chunk, so we can craft an implicit chunk and use other technique attacks
 </br></br>
 <li><b>House of Mind:</b></li>
- in this scenario we need to fake an arena, and to craft a special chunk (this chunk should be the first in heap).
+ in this scenario we need to fake an arena, and to craft a special chunk (this chunk should be the first in a thread heap, in fact is the heap_info struct).
  At the end of the day, this is what we want to execute:

  ```